fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

   <img src="/blog/assets/images/dependabot/dependabot.png">
 </div>

-We know not all of you use Github but if it happens that you use it, dependabot would be a really nice adition to your tools to keep you up to date.
+We know not all of you use Github but if it happens that you do use it, dependabot would be a really nice addition to your tools to keep you up to date.

 ### Bundler audit